Zevhys/quickCart-client/README.md

 </br>

-Quick Cart is a simple tool that lets you easily turn any product display into a shopping cart.Seamless shopping, right out of the box.
+Quick Cart is a simple tool that lets you easily turn any product display into a shopping cart.
+Seamless shopping, right out of the box.
 Quick Cart is a Vue.js component that makes adding a shopping cart to your app a breeze.
 Its intuitive interface and flexible customization options.

 > [!NOTE]
 > <b>visit the Quick Cart Server repository, [Here](https://github.com/Zevhys/quickCart-server)</b>